SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-03-real-time-analytics.md

       ![01](./Images/fabric19.png)

    > **Note:** In this example, you imported a very small amount of static data from a file, which is fine for this exercise.
-In reality, you can use Kusto to analyze much larger volumes of data; including real-time data from a streaming source such as Azure Event Hubs.
+In reality, you can use Kusto to analyze much larger volumes of data, including real-time data from a streaming source such as Azure Event Hubs.

 ### Task 2: Use KQL to query the sales table